Skip to content

 3. Add A Post-Purchase Delivery Experience Strategy To Your Overall Customer Experience Solution.

-If you are shipping packages to customers and do not have a post delivery experience strategy, you need to get one.
-Emphatically, you own your customers’ delivery experience, not the delivery service.
 To illustrate, you need to think of the delivery service as your sales clerk.
-If you think about what a sales clerk does in a traditional retail store, there is only one thing that has changed with eCommerce.
-Specifically with eCommerce purchase, you have elongated the time between purchase and customer’s receipt of their purchase.
+Indeed, if you think about what a sales clerk does in a traditional retail store, there is only one thing that has changed with ecommerce.
+Namely with an ecommerce purchase, you have elongated the time between purchase and customer’s receipt of their purchase.
 So you need to come up with a delivery experience strategy.
-To explain, there are two parts to a post-purchase delivery strategy described below.
+To explain, there are two parts to a post-purchase strategy described below.

+a.
 First, You Need a Customer Communications Strategy That Assures Constant and Transparent Communications.

-The customer wants to know: has my order been processed?
+Indeed, the customer wants to know: has my order been processed?
 Where is my package?
 What is the ETA?
 Moreover, customers do not want to get a text that says “the shipping label was created.”
 Ideally, your business should provide branded messages about product delivery status.
 This enhances communications and can even provide opportunities for cross-selling.

+b.
 Second, You Need A Plan To Assure That Your Supply Chain Is Competent.

 Unlock Your Outbound Logistics – How To Make Your Customers Rave.